Ralph Drollinger

-Ralph Kim Drollinger (born April 20, 1954) is an American clergyman and retired professional basketball player, and leader of the "White House Bible Study Group," a study group sponsored by 10 cabinet members which held weekly meetings each Wednesday during the Trump administration.
+Ralph Kim Drollinger (born April 20, 1954) is an American clergyman and former professional basketball player.
+He led the "White House Bible Study Group", a study group sponsored by 10 cabinet members which held weekly meetings each Wednesday during the first Trump administration.

+Drollinger played professionally as a center in the National Basketball Association (NBA).
+He played college basketball for the UCLA Bruins, winning two national championships under head coach John Wooden.
+He was selected in the fifth round of the 1978 NBA draft and played in the league for the Dallas Mavericks.

 Education

 Drollinger attended Grossmont High School in La Mesa and the University of California, Los Angeles, where he received a Bachelor of Arts degree in Geography/Ecosystems.
 He later received a Masters of Divinity degree from The Master's Seminary.